 - Personality disorders

-Clients who are working pay fees based on a sliding scale according to their income.
+Clients who are working pay what they can afford according to their level of income.

 As it costs £55 to deliver a session we expect a realistic contribution towards the cost.